1. GET A SIM CARD

 2. GET A “TOUCH ‘N GO” CARD

 If you tend to use public transport for most of your travelling, it is recommended to get a “touch n go” card right away on your first day in KL.
-You can get a touch and go card at KL Sentral in any ticket counters in front of LRT station.
+You can get a touch and go card at KL Sentral in any ticket counters in front of LRT station or you can buy it from mynews/ watson.
 The price for the card is RM5 as I remember and you can reload your TnG card with RM10, RM20, RM35, RM50, RM100, RM200 and RM500…

 PLUS, to travel from KL to other places in the Malaysia like Penang, Malacca, Prehentian, Johor, etc or even Singapore, you can go by bus by booking ticket at www.busonlineticket.com/.